Nancy L. Jackson

 Fulbright Distinguished Chair, Departimento di Interateneo Territorio, Politecnico di Torino, 2004-2005

-Best Article Award, National Council for Geographic Education, 1998
+Best Article Award, National Council for Geographic Education (related to teaching at the secondary level), 1998

 Jackson, N.L., K.F.
 Nordstrom, S. Saini and D.R.
 Smith.
 2015.
 Influence of configuration of bulkheads on use of estuarine beaches by horseshoe crabs and foraging shorebirds.
-Environmental Earth Science.
+Environmental Earth Sciences.
 74, 5749–5758.

 Jackson, N.L.,M.D.
 Harley, C. Amaroli, K.F.
 Nordstrom, 2015.
 Beach morphologies induced by breakwaters with different orientations.
 Geomorphology, 239, 48-57.